timhwang21/gitbook/programming/rails/counter-cache.md

 Problems with counter cache:

 1. Brittle to maintain.
 If your business logic ever changes where you need to track more than 1 thing, you will need to add more counters.
 2. Often a proxy for what you want to select by, vs. the thing you want to select by itself.
+Similar problem to boolean blindness: do you really just want a counter?
+Or do you also want, e.g., the timestamp when the counter was last updated?